Why do pets need dental care?

 How much does dog dental care cost?

 At Animal Trust, the cost of dental care is fixed, so no matter how many teeth need to be extracted, you can rest assured knowing it will only cost you what has been discussed with your vet in advance of the procedure.
-Our dog dental care costs £289, which includes administering the anaesthetic, dental surgery and the required aftercare pain relief.
+Our price for dog dental care includes administering the anaesthetic, dental surgery and the required aftercare pain relief.
+See our prices page for more information.

 If you would like more advice about pet dental care and how to prevent gum disease, please get in touch with your local Animal Trust clinic.
 Our veterinary facilities are based in the north-west, Shropshire and Yorkshire, located in Bolton, Shrewsbury, Ellesmere Port, Birkenhead, Wrexham, Blackburn, Failsworth, Dewsbury and Leeds.

 All patients are welcome; complete our simple online booking form and register online to make your appointment.